thepower/power-docs/docs/Community/phase-2/01-testnet-flow.md

 #### Node update

-If you went through all the steps thoroughly, your node will be updated automatically.
+Your node will be updated automatically.

 :::caution Attention